Scandotcom/paubox-rails/README.md

 The Paubox Email API allows your application to send secure, HIPAA compliant email via Paubox and track deliveries and opens.

+## Scan.com fork

+The gem is essentially abandonware, with the last (minor) updates occurring 4 years ago.
+We seem to rely on it and have to use a hotfix branch (hotfix/PAUB-3205_secure_contact_broken_attachments) to make it work.
+This is causing problems with gems that are installed via our private Github rubygems repo.
+To wit, the Personal Authentication Token (PAT) needed to pull gems from our packages repo seem to stop bundler from downloading and buliding the gem from Paubox repo.

+To fix this problem, I have forked the original repo, rebased the hotfix into `master`, built the gem and pushed it to our github rubygems.
+I'm going to try and make it public, as that is how we use it now.
+I will update this once I know the outcome.

 ## Compatibility
 This gem has been tested and confirmed working with Rails 4-6